mirandagodi/Testing-theories-of-the-vocabulary-spurt/README.md

 Scripts are organized in numerical order.
 Each script produces csv files used in subsequent scripts.

-`Data cleaning scripts`: These scripts are not included here as they contain identifiable information.
+`01_data_cleaning`: These scripts are not included here as they contain identifiable information.
 All shared data in this repository is anonymized.

 `02_exclude_participants.Rmd`: This script documents the exclusion of participants due to health/developmental issues, language exposure criteria, and missing data in the English and French data sets separately.